 More happens in a focused session than you'd expect.
 You can gain real clarity on a concept you've been circling for weeks.
 Sketch a clean structure out of something that felt formless.
 Run a quick experiment to test an intuition.
 Read a paper together and write up what you both noticed.
 Pull open a dataset and find something in it worth looking at twice.
 Define a problem statement that didn't exist when you sat down.
 One step forward is the goal — not the whole staircase.

-The session is open-ended — no fixed agenda, no audience, no performance.
+No fixed agenda, no audience, no performance.
 You build what it leads you to.
 The output could be a prototype, a note, a clear question, or just a direction you both believe in.
 If it is a seed for something bigger, you take it from there.

 Real connections